tmilev/calculator/README.md

 svn checkout https://github.com/tmilev/calculator.git/trunk

 ```
-**Please note that the calculator will modify files inside the baseFolder**, i.e., inside the first folder you created and where you checked out the calculator.
-Files created by the calculator will be placed in **baseFolder**, i.e., outside of the scope of our repository.
+Please note that **the files you create with the calculator will be placed in baseFolder**, i.e., inside the first folder you created and where you checked out the calculator trunk.
 You can put **baseFolder** in a repository of your own.
 3. Compile the calculator.
 ```
 cd trunk